budhathokidinesh/budhathokidinesh/README.md

 ## 👨‍💻 About Me

 🚀 Full Stack Developer who loves turning ideas into real, scalable web applications
-🌱 Currently growing my skills as an Intern at **NextZenTalent** — learning something new every day
-🔥 Passionate about clean code, great UI, and building things that actually matter
+🌱 Currently growing my skills as an Intern at **NextZenTalent** — learning something new everyday 🔥 Passionate about clean code, great UI, and building things that actually matter
 🛠️ Love working with the **MERN Stack** and exploring new technologies
 🎯 Always looking for opportunities to solve real-world problems through code